Menu

 (562) 985-7778

-• 15-Aug-2023 3:48 PM | Trevor Creamer
+• 15-Aug-2023 3:48 PM | Anonymous

 The Department of Molecular and Cellular Biochemistry at the University of Kentucky invites applications for a tenure track faculty position at the ASSISTANT, ASSOCIATE, or FULL professor level.
 Candidates must possess a Ph.D., MD or equivalent degree.
 Senior applicants must have an active, extramurally funded research program.
 For junior applicants, extramural funding is not required.
 Competitive start-up funds and appropriate space will be offered.